 Claims History

-A clean claims history over 3-5 years typically results in lower premiums.
-Food poisoning claims, customer injury claims, and fire damage claims will significantly increase your premium at renewal.
+A clean claims record over three to five years earns lower premiums.
+Food poisoning claims, customer injury incidents, and kitchen fire losses significantly increase your premium at renewal.

 🛡️